XtremeOwnage/Web/docs/blog/posts/Technology/2024/2024-07-15-Unifi-Layer-3.md

 ## Other Complaints about Unifi in General

 ### UXG-Lite "does not support SNMP"

+!!! notice
+    This feature has been added via software updates.

+    The update occurred sometime between me writing the post in July 2024, and me publishing this post, in December 2024.

 While, this is a pretty minor compliant- You cannot enable SNMP on the UXG-Lite via the Unifi interface.